bob123456678/TrainControl/Readme.md

 Some sample files are included in the `cs2_sample_layout` folder.

 From v1.11.0, if no CS2 is detected and no static layout is manually selected, TrainControl will automatically initialize a demo layout at startup.
-A binary program (Windows-only) is bundled for basic editing support, and accessible via the "Edit" button within the Layout tab.
+A binary program (Windows-only) is bundled for complete editing support, and accessible via the "Edit" button within the Layout tab.

 Expanded support for CS3 layouts is planned for the future.